SrideviGanapathy/Power-BI-Dashboards/README Purchasing & Inventory English.md

 * The inventory value table shows the total current inventory value of every individual material or product.
 The table indicates that HL Mountain Frame Black has the highest inventory value ($0.6M).

-* On analysing inventory value by the subactegory of finished goods, Road Bikes ($6.9M) had the highest inventory value followed by Mountain Bikes ($4.8M) and Touring Bikes ($2.9M).
+* On analysing inventory value by the subcategory of finished goods, Road Bikes ($6.9M) had the highest inventory value followed by Mountain Bikes ($4.8M) and Touring Bikes ($2.9M).

 ## Conclusion